marsgui/xslcoverage/README.md

    ...
    ```

-3. To compute the coverage from existing trace files, can xmlcover on the
+3. To compute the coverage from existing trace files, call xmlcover on the
    tracelog file built by runcover.
 It produces a bunch of HTML files of
    pretty printed XSL stylesheets with coverage information.